JuliaPhylo/SNaQ.jl/docs/src/man/fixednetworkoptim.md

 file = "net1.networks";
 # or use the example file available with the package:
 file = joinpath(dirname(pathof(SNaQ)), "..","examples","net1.networks");
-netlist = readMultiTopology(file) # read the full list of networks in that file
+netlist = readmultinewick(file) # read the full list of networks in that file
 ```
 Next, we would like to extract the network scores from the file.
 Below is a one-liner to do this